 La Reine de Saba Meaning

 Little did I know when I married my Frenchman in 1997 that the Queen of Sheba is la Reine de Saba in French.
 So imagine, years later, how it was music to my ears to hear that the French make a gluten-free chocolate cake called the Queen of Sheba.
-A Reine de Saba Chocolate Almond Cake is a welcome arrival to any party, topped with a silky boozy glaze.
+An almond flour chocolate cake, or Reine de Saba is a welcome arrival to any party, topped with a silky boozy glaze.

 Reine de Saba Cake's History

-Perhaps the Reine de Saba cake is particularly popular in America, thanks to Julia Child, who once tasted it in Paris and went on to make the recipe, thankfully catapulting it into chocolate almond cake stardom.
+The Reine de Saba cake is most popular in America, thanks to Julia Child.
+She once tasted it in Paris and went on to make the recipe, catapulting it into almond flour chocolate cake stardom.

-So that's as far as it goes for the best of its history, I'm afraid.
-If you do have any exciting leads as to where it came from, please let me know in the comments below.
-It's a real mystery here in France!
+So for its history, it's a mystery here in France.
+If you have any exciting leads as to where it came from, please let me know in the comments below.

-I saw a recipe for the Reine de Saba cake in a free French booklet of '50 Best Chocolate Recipes' published by France Loisirs many years ago.
-It was popped into my bag at the checkout after Christmas shopping in a French kitchen appliance shop in Paris's 16th.
-If you know the chic 16th in Paris, getting something free here is pretty much unheard of, so I treasured it.
+Following on from our classic Chocolate Fondant Cake, this Reine de Saba cake recipe was inspired by '50 Best Chocolate Recipes' by France Loisirs.
+Many years ago, it was popped into my Christmas shopping bag at the checkout in a kitchen appliance shop in Paris's 16th.
+If you know the chic 16th in Paris (where I worked), getting anything free here is pretty unusual, so I treasured it.

 Serving Ideas for La Reine de Saba Cake